Wars

 Sahel

 Violence in the Sahel primarily affects Mali, Burkina Faso, and Niger, but also parts of Benin, Algeria, and Chad.
-This violence is also fueled by a context of poverty and marginalization of local communities.
+The destabilization began with the fall of Moammar Gaddafi in Libya, triggering a butterfly effect in the region.
+The power vacuum and proliferation of weapons left by the war in Libya provided a favorable environment for the growth of jihadism, fueled also by a context of poverty and marginalization of local communities.
 The civilian population suffers constant attacks and mass displacement, including by government actors who have reacted with indiscriminate violence.

 Cargando